PUBLICATIONS IN CANCER STEM CELL ENGINEERING

 We engineered a novel rotating screw-drive-based design combined with a peristaltic pump, in order to deliver multiaxial strain and concurrent shear stress to a biocompatible polydimethylsiloxane (PDMS) membrane "wall".
 The peristalsis bioreactor device has broad utility in the study of development and disease in several organ systems.

-SELECT PUBLICATIONS IN BIOMATERIALS AND STEM CELL ENGINEERING
+PUBLICATIONS IN BIOMATERIALS AND STEM CELL ENGINEERING

 THE INFLUENCE OF EXTRACELLULAR MATRIX COMPOSITION ON THE DIFFERENTIATION OF NEURONAL SUBTYPES IN TISSUE ENGINEERED INNERVATED INTESTINAL SMOOTH MUSCLE SHEETS.